Microchip-MPLAB-Harmony/aerospace/peripheral/ip1553_44127/docs/usage.md

+﻿---
+grand_parent: Peripheral libraries
+parent: IP1553 Peripheral Library
+title: IP1553 Peripheral Library Usage
+has_toc: true
+nav_order: 1
+---

-﻿# IP1553 Peripheral Library Help
+# IP1553 Peripheral Library Usage

 ## Configuring the library

 Configure the peripheral library using the MHC.

 * 12 MHz input clock should be configured with clock configurator.
 * The 1553 mode used is configurable : BC or RT mode